Roosevelt Corollary: Background

 The Roosevelt Corollary was articulated in the aftermath of the Venezuelan crisis of 1902–1903.
 In late 1902, Britain, Germany, and Italy imposed a naval blockade of several months against Venezuela after President Cipriano Castro refused to pay foreign debts and damages suffered by Europeans in a recent civil war.
 The dispute was referred to the International Court of Arbitration at The Hague, which concluded on 22 February 1904 that the blockading powers involved in the Venezuela crisis were entitled to preferential treatment in the payment of their claims.
-This left a number of other countries which did not take military action, including the United States, with no recourse.
-The U.S. disagreed with the outcome in principle and Roosevelt saw the need to take action politically.
-The Corollary went towards ensuring that U.S. interests abroad were protected from, in future, European powers using this ruling at The Hague as justification for military action and/or occupation in Central and Latin America.
+This left other countries which did not take military action, including the United States, with no recourse.
+The U.S. disagreed with the outcome in principle, and Roosevelt saw the need to take action politically.
+The corollary went towards ensuring that U.S. interests abroad were protected from, in future, European powers using this ruling at The Hague as justification for military action and/or occupation in Central and Latin America.

 There were many contributing factors to the assertion of the Roosevelt Corollary in 1904, including both physical events such as the Venezuelan crisis and mentalities that existed within the U.S. that shaped the foreign policy of the period.
-One such mentality was the existence of anti-European sentiment amongst Americans that built up during the Venezuelan crisis due to the preferential treatment that the International Court of Arbitration awarded the European powers.
-This contributed to the domestic political situation in which Roosevelt was shaping his Corollary, making the introduction of the corollary harder to sell to the American public, especially as few people had any true understanding of the importance of the U.S. in international affairs.
-Even the long-existing concept of Manifest destiny, which was commonly used during the expansion of the United States’ western frontier, came into play to build the Roosevelt Corollary.
-Manifest destiny by the early twentieth century had become an expression of American exceptionalism, whereby the U.S. had superior virtue and a duty to help ‘lesser’ states in their development.
-Roosevelt himself showed longer-lasting ideas of the U.S. being the police state for the Western Hemisphere than is seen simply in the Venezuelan crisis, with him asserting in his 1901 annual message that international police duty “must be performed for the sake of the welfare of mankind”.
-Therefore, the Roosevelt Corollary was largely shaped and created due to the ruling of the Venezuelan crisis, but there were still underlying and previously seen ideas and domestic mentalities that contributed to its form.
+Anti-European sentiment amongst Americans built up following the preferential treatment that the International Court of Arbitration awarded the European powers.
+This contributed to the domestic political situation in which Roosevelt was shaping his corollary, making the introduction of the corollary harder to sell to the American public, especially as few people had any true understanding of the importance of the U.S. in international affairs.

+Even the long-existing concept of manifest destiny, which was commonly used during the expansion of the United States' western frontier, came into play to build the Roosevelt Corollary.
+Manifest destiny by the early 20th century had become an expression of American exceptionalism, whereby the U.S. had superior virtue and a duty to help 'lesser' states in their development.
+Roosevelt showed longer-lasting ideas of the U.S. being the police state for the Western Hemisphere than is seen simply in the Venezuelan crisis, with him asserting in his 1901 annual message that international police duty "must be performed for the sake of the welfare of mankind".
+Therefore, the Roosevelt Corollary was largely shaped and created as a result of the ruling of the Venezuelan crisis, but there were still underlying and previously seen ideas and domestic mentalities that contributed to its form.